-It’s hard to believe it’s almost 2016 and we’re about to begin another year in the exciting world of ecommerce!
+It’s hard to believe we’re about to begin another year in the exciting world of ecommerce!
 As the holiday shopping season winds down, now is a great time to start thinking about how your Shopify theme and store can be optimized to become successful in the new year.

 If you’re not using the most recent version of your Shopify theme, take advantage of the slower winter months at the start of the year to update your theme files.